Tantrisse/Factorio-mods-manager/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p FACTORIO_PATH, --path-to-factorio FACTORIO_PATH
+  -h, --help            show this help message and exit

+  -p FACTORIO_PATH, --path-to-factorio FACTORIO_PATH
                         Path to your Factorio folder.

   -u USERNAME, --user USERNAME
-                        Your Factorio service username, from player-data.json.
+                        Your Factorio username, from player-data.json.

   -t TOKEN, --token TOKEN
-                        Your Factorio service token, from player-data.json.
+                        Your Factorio token, from player-data.json.

   -d, --dry-run         Don't download files, just state which mods updates
                         would be downloaded.

   -i MOD_NAME_TO_INSTALL, --install MOD_NAME_TO_INSTALL
                         Install the given mod.
-See README to find how easily get the correct name for the mod.
+See the README on how to find the correct mod name.

   -U, --update          Enable the update process.
-By default, all mods are
+By default,
-                        updated.
-Seed -e/--update-enabled-only.
+                        all mods are updated.
+See -e/--update-enabled-only.

   -e, --update-enabled-only
                         Will only updates mods 'enabled' in 'mod-list.json'.

   -l, --list            List installed mods and return.
 Ignore other switches.

   -r REMOVE_MOD_NAME, --remove REMOVE_MOD_NAME
                         Remove specified mod.

-  -E LIST_ENABLE_MODS, --enable-mod LIST_ENABLE_MODS
+  -E LIST_ENABLE_MODS, --enable LIST_ENABLE_MODS
                         A mod name to enable.
 Repeat the flag for each mod you want to enable.

-  -D LIST_DISABLE_MODS, --disable-mod LIST_DISABLE_MODS
+  -D LIST_DISABLE_MODS, --disable LIST_DISABLE_MODS
                         A mod name to disable.
 Repeat the flag for each mod you want to disable.

+  --downgrad
+                        If no compatible version is found, install / update to the last mod version for precedent Factorio version. (ex: If mod has no Factorio 1.0.0 version, it will install the latest mod version for Factorio 0.18)

+  --reload              Enable the restarting of Factorio if any mods
+                        are installed / updated.
+If set, service-name must be set.

+  --service-name SERVICE_NAME
+                        The service name used to launch Factorio.
+                        Do not pass anything if Factorio is not launched via init / systemd (prevent reloading).

   -v, --verbose         Print URLs and stuff as they happen.

 ```